 Contrary to what most of us perceive, dead birds do not always symbolize death and mischief.
 These awesome birds often seen in flocks are powerful representations of love, friendship, and kindness, and are a constant reminder of the bird’s mystical symbolism that even a dead pigeon bears a significant amount of meaning.

-The meaning of dead pigeon can be interpreted in many different ways.
-Some people believe that the death of a pigeon is foreshadowing for the death of another individual, while others believe it to mean spiritual cleansing or an omen.
-Regardless what you think about this animal’s significance, we hope you have learned something new today!
+The meaning of a dead pigeon can be interpreted in many different ways.
+Some people believe that the death of a pigeon is foreshadowing the death of another individual, while others believe it to mean spiritual cleansing or an omen.
+Regardless of what you think about this animal’s significance, we hope you have learned something new today!